HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/handle_multiple_stylesheets.md

 This rule creates a "drop cap" effect.
 For any text element with ```class="intro-paragraph"```, the very first letter will be made larger, bold, and blue, standing out from the rest of the text:
 ![](../../../../assets/HCL_Presentation_Designer_handle_multiple_stylesheets_selector_sample_pseudo_element.png)

+### At-rule

+An At-Rule is a special instruction used in CSS to define behavior or convey metadata.
+It always begins with an "at" symbol (@) followed by an identifier.

+Example:

+    @media (max-width: 1023px) {
+        .subtitle-class {
+            font-size: 14px;
+        }
+    }

+The @media rule is the foundation of responsive design.
+It works by creating a conditional block of styles that the browser will only apply if certain conditions about the device are met, most commonly the screen width.
+For a detailed example showing the applied styles for desktop, tablet, and mobile views, refer to the **[Handling multiple stylesheets](#handling-multiple-stylesheets)** topic.